FriedScholvinck/dotfiles/README.md

 Command line- and dev tools:
 - **Brewfile**: A list of tools to install via Homebrew (`brew bundle --file=Brewfile`)
+- **Nushell**: A modern shell that treats data as structured tables, allowing powerful data manipulation
+- **Yazi**: A blazing-fast terminal file manager written in Rust, with TUI preview support

 ## Prerequisites